-CES 2019: Why our TV is getting better and cheaper, and who won the smart TV war in Vegas
+CES 2019: Why TV is getting better and cheaper, and who won the smart TV war in Vegas

 Smart TV is what the smartphone revolution use to be, and it’s even better.
 Most people update their smartphones every 3 years, while the average life span for a TV set is 7 years.
 That’s 7 years of guaranteed data marketing agencies would kill for.

 Apple is notoriously stingy when it comes to sharing its eco-system with other hardware companies.
-This year Apple not only shared its HomePod, but also let its nemesis, Samsung, add Apple’s prized media service, iTunes to its smart TV.
+This year Apple not only shared its HomePod but also let its nemesis, Samsung, add Apple’s prized media service, iTunes to its smart TV.

 If we have to pick a winner for this year’s TV war, LG would be the go-to choice.
-Two of LG’s biggest releases are its 65 inches consumer ready OLED rollable TV, and the 88 inches 8k resolution LED TV.
+Two of LG’s biggest releases are the 65 inches consumer ready OLED rollable TV, and the 88 inches 8k resolution LED TV.

-Aside from LG’s operation system, the LG is one of the few companies that could integrate its devices into the Apple Ecosystem.
+Aside from LG’s operation system, LG is one of the few companies that could integrate its devices into the Apple Ecosystem.
 It would support Apple Airplay 2 and home kit, which means you would be able to control your TV through Apple HomePod and Siri.
 LG would integrate Alexa into their system as well.

 Samsung also showed how we could approach buying a TV with a completely different attitude.
-It’s MicroLED technology means you can build your TV in a modular way.
-You can buy a small TV, and continue to add pieces to make it bigger over the years.
+The MicroLED technology lets you build your TV modularly.
+That means you can buy a small TV, and continue to add pieces to make it bigger over the years.

 Samsung also has the biggest 8k TV at CES.
 The Q900 QLED has a 98-inch screen.
 For us regular folks the 65-inch Q900 would be available for pre-order for $5,000.